google/syzkaller/docs/syscall_descriptions_syntax.md

 ```
 "varlen": union size is not maximum of all option but rather length of a particular chosen option
-"size": the union is padded up to the specified size
+"size[N]": the union is padded up to the specified size N
 ```

 ## Resources